linux-automation/meta-lxatac/README.md

 You are now done flashing the LXA TAC and can remove the pull-down on `BT1` and power cycle it to boot into your newly flashed image.

+### Enabling an update channel

+The official filesystem images do not enable an update channel by default.
+This means you will not be notified about updates and can not install official RAUC bundles from `downloads.linux-automation.com`.

+Use `rauc-enable-cert` to enable the stable update channel and `rauc-disable-cert` to prevent RAUC bundles signed with the insecure devel key from being installed:

+    $ ssh root@lxatac-00010 rauc-enable-cert stable.cert.pem
+    $ ssh root@lxatac-00010 rauc-disable-cert devel.cert.pem

 #### Troubleshooting

 ##### The device should be in bootrom but does not show up on the Host